-Note 8.
+Note 9.
 Liability Related to Sale of Royalties

-In March 2021, we entered into and closed the Royalty Purchase Agreement with HCR pursuant to which we sold to HCR the right to receive royalty payments made by Pfizer in respect of global net sales of RUXIENCE.
-Under the terms of the agreement, we received \$35.0 million at closing and we are eligible to receive additional payments in the aggregate of up to an additional \$32.5 million based on the achievement of sales milestones in 2021, 2022 and 2023 (up to \$10 million and \$12.5 million in 2021 and 2022, respectively and \$10 million in 2023).
+On March 30, 2021, we entered into and closed a Royalty Purchase Agreement with HCR pursuant to which we sold to HCR the right to receive royalty payments made by Pfizer in respect of global net sales of RUXIENCE.
+Under the terms of the Royalty Purchase Agreement, we have received \$47.5 million through December 31, 2023 (\$35 million at closing and \$12.5 million in milestone payments).

-Due to the nature of the transaction, which included a cap on HCR's rate of return, constituting continuing involvement under the Collaboration and License Agreement originally between Trubion and Wyeth, we recorded a liability related to the proceeds received from HCR of \$35.0 million, net of transaction costs of \$1.1 million.
-Further, we received proceeds related to the 2021 milestone of \$10.0 million, net of transaction costs of \$0.5 million, and recorded additional liability related to sale of royalties.
-We recognized royalty revenue on net sales of RUXIENCE and recorded the royalty payments to HCR as a reduction of the liability when paid.
-We received the 2021 milestone payments in the collective amount of \$10.0 million on March 8, 2022.
-The proceeds from these milestone payments, net of transaction costs, were recorded as an additional liability related to the sale of royalties on the consolidated balance sheet as of March 31, 2022 pursuant to ASC 470-10-25, Debt - Sales of Future Revenues or Various Other Measures of Income.
+Due to the nature of the transaction, which included a cap on HCR's rate of return, we recorded a liability related to the proceeds received from HCR of \$35.0 million, net of transaction costs of \$1.1 million and the 2021 milestone payments in the collective amount of \$10.0 million as an additional liability related to the sale of royalties on the consolidated balance sheet as of March 31, 2022 pursuant to ASC 470-10-25, Debt - Sales of Future Revenues or Various Other Measures of Income.

-On April 1, 2022, the Company received a letter from Nasdaq indicating that it was not in compliance with Nasdaq Listing Rule 5550(b)(1).
 On June 7, 2022, we entered into and closed an amendment to our Royalty Purchase Agreement, resulting in the Company recognizing a \$37.2 million gain, which was the total balance of liability related to the sale of royalties on the closing date.
-The Amendment to Royalty Purchase Agreement allowed us to regain full compliance with Nasdaq Listing Rule 5550(b)(1) in a way that was non-dilutive for our shareholders.
-Pursuant to the Amendment to Royalty Purchase Agreement, we agreed to forego our right to receive 50% of incremental RUXIENCE royalty revenue after HCR received aggregate royalty payments totaling 190% of the Investment Amount plus Milestone Amounts to the extent paid by HCR.
-The Amendment to Royalty Purchase Agreement eliminated all of our continuing involvement with the cash generating activities related to the royalties and removed all restrictions related to the rate of return and was therefore accounted for under ASC 610-20, Gains and Losses from Derecognition of Nonfinancial Assets and ASC 405-20, Liabilities - Extinguishment of Liabilities.
+The Amendment to Royalty Purchase Agreement eliminated all of our continuing involvement with the cash generating activities related to the royalties and removed all restrictions related to the rate of return and was therefore accounted for under ASC 610-20, Other Income - Gains and Losses from Derecognition of Nonfinancial Assets and ASC 405-20, Liabilities - Extinguishment of Liabilities.